Honey-Do Squad mascotHoney-DoSquadMy List

 Do I need drainage behind the wall?

-Yes.
-Gravel backfill plus a perforated drain pipe at the base relieves water pressure that would otherwise topple the wall.
+Yes — every type.
+Gravel backfill plus a perforated drain pipe (and weep holes in a poured wall) relieves the water pressure that otherwise topples retaining walls.

 Next steps for this project